hind-sagar-biswas/ScrapPyJS/README.md

-# Scrappy Class
+# ScrapPyJS Class

-The `Scrappy` class provides functionality for web scraping using Selenium.
+The `ScrapPyJS` class provides functionality for web scraping using Selenium were you can Scrap data via running JS script directly from python.

 ## Constructor

 `__init__(script=None, browser=None, show=False, debug=False, strict=False)`

-The constructor initializes a `Scrappy` object with the following parameters:
+The constructor initializes a `ScrapPyJS` object with the following parameters:

 - `script` (optional): The JavaScript code to be executed by the web browser.
 - `browser` (optional): An existing instance of a Selenium WebDriver.
 If not provided, a new instance will be created using Chrome.